REPORT #1: HOW I ARRIVED HERE

 According to documents, Cervantes and the DiMassas afforded a maximum of six hours of instruction – including CPR, first aid, AED and lunch break – and no testing, at a cost of $120 per student.

 Cervantes also administered all certifications, including his own, at the Summerkids facility or the DiMassa’s home pool.
-Red Cross instructors are required to administer training through either an Authorized American Red Cross Provider or a Licensed Training Provider.
+Instructors are required to administer training through either an Authorized Provider or a Licensed Training Provider.
 Summerkids is neither.

 According to Summerkids emails, approximately 20 employees needed lifeguard, first aid, CPR and water safety instructor certifications or re-certifications each year over 10 years.
 That equates to hundreds of Summerkids employees who, under fraudulent circumstances, provided high-risk water safety supervision to children.